Find answers to common questions about Garner

 Garner provides regular reporting on member engagement, Top Provider utilization rates, estimated claims savings, and many other metrics.
 Health plans can use this data to demonstrate ROI to employer clients and track the benefit's impact over time.

-No. Garner is not health insurance.
-Garner is a benefit that works alongside your existing health insurance to help you find the best doctors and earn money when you see them.
+No. Garner is not your health insurance.
+Garner is a separate benefit that is paired with your health insurance plan to help you find the best providers and reduce the amount you must pay out of pocket before you meet your insurance deductible.
+Garner is a Health Reimbursement Arrangement (HRA) and is funded entirely by your employer.